diracdeltas/spleeter4max/README.md

 1. unzip spleeter.zip and add the `spleeter/` folder to your Places menu in Ableton
 2. put `spleeter.amxd` onto any audio channel
-3. select any audio clip in Ableton by clicking on it
+3. select any audio clip in Ableton by clicking on it (don't just highlight a segment)
 4. make sure docker is running.
 5. press the start button in the spleeter device and wait. the first run may take a long time!